agn453/Z280RC/README.md

 verification errors and from then on there appears to be a memory corruption.

-I suspect some issue with allocation of buffers (which I'll continue to look at) - however, if you see an obvious error, please raise it as a Git Hub issue.
+I suspect some issue with allocation of buffers (which I'll continue to look at) - however, if you see an obvious error, please raise it as a GitHub issue.

 18-Jul-2018